MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

     SELECT name, phone, country FROM customers;

 SQL commands entered in the psql command line tool are terminated with a semicolon (;).
-The SQL command can extend across sevaral lines, but each keyword, name or value must be on just one line.
+The SQL command can extend across several lines, but each keyword, name or value must be on just one line.
 For example:
 ```
     SELECT name,
            phone,